 The creation of amulets or star symbols, once used in the shamanic rites of women to protect their villages from shadows, were ultimately demoted to a child’s craft activity of Christmas folk art at local museums or schools.
 But this will change as more and more Slavic pagans return to their origins peacefully again.

-So what is the Midnight Sun?
+So what is the Midnight Sun before paganism and religion ?